The Cecchetti Vocational Awards

 LILIAN BAYLIS STUDIO, SADLER'S WELLS, LONDON

 The Cecchetti Classical Ballet Vocational Awards are a high profile public annual event that offers students in vocational training the opportunity to perform on a professional stage in an atmosphere of friendly competition.
-The Awards take place annually in November at the Lillian Baylis Theatre, Sadler’s Wells and are open to male and female vocational students in the UK and Europe.
+The Awards take place annually in the autumn term at the Lillian Baylis Theatre, Sadler’s Wells and are open to male and female vocational students in the UK and Europe.

 These Awards include the Fewster Cecchetti Scholarship and the Barbara Geoghegan Award and a number of additional awards to support vocational students training in the Cecchetti method.